5 from 17 votes

 5. Next, add the garlic, tomato puree, paprika and 1 tsp Italian seasoning to the pan with the onions, chopped broccoli stalk and mixed peppers (Image 5).

-6. Continue to fry for a further 3 minutes, then the tomato paste and reduce the heat to medium/low.
-Seasoning with salt and pepper (Image 6)
+6. Continue to fry for a further 3 minutes, then add the tomato paste and reduce the heat to medium/low.
+Season with salt and pepper (Image 6)

 Tomatoes, garlic, onions frying in pan and second pan with passata and tomato paste added.